shreysamdani/Adding-Shock-Events-into-Gaussian-Price-Processes/README.md

 <b>What happens to the distribution of equity returns when we introduce non- Gaussian large shock events, versus the usual assumption of a Gaussian distribution?</b>
 Please see the report https://github.com/shreysamdani/Adding-Shock-Events-into-Gaussian-Price-Processes/blob/main/doc.pdf.
-For any code / the LaTeX behind the project, please see main.ipynb and doc.Rnw
+For any code / the LaTeX behind the project, please see main.ipynb and doc.Rnw.
+The Python environment used is specified in the environment.yml file.

 <hr>